Avocadososemix/Meidan-Foorumi/README.md

 # Foorumimme

-A Forum made for the Basics of Databases course in University of Helsinki using Spark and SQL
+A forum made for the Basics of Databases course in University of Helsinki using Spark and SQL